allegroai/clearml-docs/docs/integrations/yolov5.md

 ClearML helps you get the most out of ultralytics' [YOLOv5](https://github.com/ultralytics/yolov5) through its native built in logger:
-* Track every YOLOv5 training run in the ClearML experiment manager
+* Track every YOLOv5 training run in ClearML
 * Version and easily access your custom training data with [ClearML Data](../clearml_data/clearml_data.md)
 * Remotely train and monitor your YOLOv5 training runs using [ClearML Agent](../clearml_agent.md)
 * Get the very best mAP using ClearML [Hyperparameter Optimization](../fundamentals/hpo.md)